Privacy Policy

 Document content

-When you use Sidenote on a document — whether a PDF, web article, Confluence page, or upload — we extract its text in your browser, send it to our backend, and store the processed text and vector embeddings so we can answer questions and produce summaries about it.
+When you use Sidenote on a document — whether a PDF, web article, Confluence page, upload, or a document from a connected account (Google Docs, Notion, a Slack canvas, or SharePoint / OneDrive) — we extract its text (in your browser for files and web pages, or via the provider's official API for connected accounts), send it to our backend, and store the processed text and vector embeddings so we can answer questions and produce summaries about it.
+Connected accounts are detailed below.
 You choose between two retention modes per document:

 - Store (default): the document content is retained so you can re-open and re-query it later.
 Cached across users — if another user ingests the same file, neither of you re-pays for indexing.